saurabhgau/AI/README.md

 # Overview
-This C++ program implements a friend recommendation system based on a given table of relationships between candidates.
+This C++ program implements based on a given table of relationships between candidates.
 The system employs depth-first search (DFS) to explore relationships and recommend friends for a given candidate.

 # Input:
 Enter the selected candidate character when prompted.